 They say well-behaved women don’t make history, but it seems even the more reckless ones would struggle to leave their mark.
 Throughout time, brave female explorers have been ignored by books and on bank notes; even as the men around them were lauded.

-So, to mark International Women’s Day, we’ve delved into the rich and fascinating world of female pioneers.
+So, to help tip the scales, we’ve delved into the rich and fascinating world of female pioneers.

 These are the women who risked censor and scandal in years gone by, in pursuit of the Great Unknown.
 They’re joined by their modern-day sisters, who continue to blaze a trail across seas and up mountains, all around the globe.